felixt-io/groq-voice-transcriber/README.md

 For folder runs, the output path mirrors the input folder structure to avoid name collisions.

-## Privacy and Security
+## Things to be aware of

+- This tool sends audio to Groq's API.
+Don't run it on audio you're not free to share with a third party.
+Check Groq's data handling terms for your tier before using it on anything sensitive.
 - API keys are read from `GROQ_API_KEY` only; never hardcode keys.
-- The `.gitignore` ignores `.env`, `out/`, and common audio formats by default to prevent accidental leaks.
+- The `.gitignore` excludes `.env`, `out/`, and common audio formats by default.
-- Do not upload audio you are not allowed to share with a third-party API.

 ## Troubleshooting